Kancet Papatai

-Kancet Papatai is a traditional Indonesian war dance about a war hero (or Dayak Kenyah) and his struggle against the enemy.
-The dance also describes his courage and the ceremony awarding him the title Ajai, for his victory.
+Kancet Papatai is a traditional war dance pf the Dayah Kenyah people of Indonesia.
+It depicts the story of a hero’s battle against his enemies, highlighting his courage and the ceremony in which he is awarded the title Ajai for his victory.

-The dance movements are very agile, nimble, and energetic, and sometimes followed by cries of the dancers.
-Kancet Papatai is accompanied with Sak Paku songs, and only use the Sapeh, a traditional Indonesian lute.
+The dance is characterized by very agile, nimble, and energetic movements, often accompanied by cries from the performers.
+Kancet Papatai is accompanied by Sak Paku songs and accompanied only by the sapeh, a traditional Indonesian lute.

 Dance Accompaniment

 In every appearance of the Kancet Papatai Dance, the man (or Ajai), is typically accompanied by a woman who expresses two different types of dance: